Veeva Safety Signal supports signal detection for multiple data sources:

 The Vaccine Adverse Event Reporting System (VAERS) is a public FDA database used to detect potential safety issues in vaccines licensed in the United States.
 The VAERS database contains millions of cases, providing a large data set for signal calculations.

-The FDA releases new VAERS data every month, which Veeva prepares and makes available as a Signal Source.
+The FDA releases new VAERS data every month, which Veeva prepares and makes available as a Signal Source; Veeva ingests only the first Case versions.
 As part of the preparation, Veeva codes events using the latest published MedDRA version.
 If a reported event cannot be coded using the latest MedDRA version, these terms are manually coded by Veeva.
 VAERS products are not coded to any drug directory.

 Literature